Zain Al-Abidin Jassim

-Zain Al-Abidin Jassim (زين العابدين جاسم; born 5 August 2008) is an Iraqi professional footballer who plays as a attacking midfielder for Iraq Stars League side Al-Minaa.
+Zain Al-Abidin Jassim Al-Rubaye (زين العابدين جاسم الربيعي; born 5 August 2008) is an Iraqi professional footballer who plays as a attacking midfielder for Iraq Stars League side Al-Minaa.

 Club career

 Jassim began playing football at Al-Minaa Academy.
-After shining in the 2023 WAFF U-15 Championship, where he won the top scorer award, rival club Naft Al-Basra signed him on a three-year contract, although he was still a Al-Minaa' player and his contract had not yet expired.
+After shining in the 2023 WAFF U-15 Championship, where he won the top scorer award, rival club Naft Al-Basra signed him on a three-year contract, although he was still an Al-Minaa' player and his contract had not yet expired.
 This caused a crisis between the two clubs, affecting the player as he was unable to play for either club.
 He remained suspended.

-After the crisis ended, and In 19 May 2025, he made his debut for the first team of Al-Minaa in the Iraq Stars League, coming on as a substitute for Karrar Jaafar in a match against Karbala and providing an assist for Alaa Abdul Zahra.
+After the crisis ended, and On 19 May 2025, he made his debut for the first team of Al-Minaa in the Iraq Stars League, coming on as a substitute for Karrar Jaafar in a match against Karbala and providing an assist for Alaa Abdul Zahra.
 After that, he played to Al-Minaa Academy and won the 2024–25 Iraqi U19 Premier League title with them, scoring the winning goal in the final against Zakho.

+On May 20, 2026, he scored his first goal in the Iraq Stars League against Al-Mosul in a match that ended with Al-Minaa winning 1–0.
+After that, he played to Al-Minaa Academy and won the 2025–26 Iraqi U19 Premier League title with them, scoring the winning goal in the final against Al-Gharraf.